Internet-Draft SCITT Architecture December 2024

 Transparency does not prevent dishonest or compromised Issuers, but it holds them accountable.
 Any Artifact that may be verified, is subject to scrutiny and auditing by other parties.
 The Transparency Service provides a history of Statements, which may be made by multiple Issuers, enabling Relying Parties to make informed decisions.

 Anyone with access to the Transparency Service can independently verify its consistency and review the complete list of Transparent Statements registered by each Issuer.
-However, the Registrations on a separate Transparency Service is generally disjoint, though it is possible to take a Transparent Statement (i.e. a Signed Statement with a Receipt in its unprotected header, from a from the first Transparency Service ) and register it on another Transparency Service, where the second receipt will be over the first Receipt in the unprotected header.
+However, the Registrations on a separate Transparency Service is generally disjoint, though it is possible to take a Transparent Statement (i.e. a Signed Statement with a Receipt in its unprotected header, from a from the first Transparency Service) and register it on another Transparency Service, where the second Receipt will be over the first Receipt in the unprotected header.

 Reputable Issuers are thus incentivized to carefully review their Statements before signing them to produce Signed Statements.
 Similarly, reputable Transparency Services are incentivized to secure their Append-only Log, as any inconsistency can easily be pinpointed by any Auditor with read access to the Transparency Service.

-The building blocks defined in SCITT are intended to support applications in any supply chain that produces or relies upon digital artifacts, from the build and supply of software and IoT devices to advanced manufacturing and food supply.
+The building blocks defined in SCITT are intended to support applications in any supply chain that produces or relies upon digital Artifacts, from the build and supply of software and IoT devices to advanced manufacturing and food supply.

-SCITT is a generalization of Certificate Transparency [RFC9162], which can be interpreted as a transparency architecture for the supply chain of X.509 certificates.
+SCITT is a generalization of Certificate Transparency (CT) [RFC9162], which can be interpreted as a transparency architecture for the supply chain of X.509 certificates.
 Considering CT in terms of SCITT:

-4. Architecture Overview
+5. Architecture Overview

 The SCITT architecture consists of a very loose federation of Transparency Services, and a set of common formats and protocols for issuing and registering Signed Statements, and auditing Transparent Statements.